philipellisis/csd-docs/docs/PinOne/features.md

 - 24 inputs for buttons and other devices
 - Separate input for potentiometer based plunger
 - High accuracy accelerometer and gyroscope for excellent nudge support
-- Super low latency "0 delay" button encoder
+- Super low latency "0 delay" button encoder with less than 1ms delay

 ## Software Enabled Features